MarketDataApp/documentation/sheets-add-on/troubleshooting/urlfetch.md

 ### Copy & Paste Values For Historical Data

 When you query Market Data for historical data, such as the price of a stock in the past, consider copying and using the _paste values_ option once the formula finishes its output.
-This delete the Market Data formula, but it will preserve the formula's output.
+This deletes the Market Data formula, but it will preserve the formula's output.

 There are a number of advantages to removing historical formulas and replacing them with the output:
 - It will prevent future repeat queries for the same historical data, preserving your urlfetch quota.